 Our complete range of Spill Kits for industrial workplaces.
 All of our Spill Kits contain fast-acting absorbent materials that work with Oils, Fuels, Coolants and Chemicals.
-Spill Kits are available in a range of sizes, from 20-litre kits to soak up minor spills, to 240-litre spill kits for warehouses and factories.
+Spill Kits are available in various sizes, from 20-litre kits to soak up minor spills to 240-litre spill kits for warehouses and factories.

 Spill Kits are Spill Control Products that are used in warehouses and factories in areas where oils, fuels, chemicals and other industrial fluids are stored.
-Their purpose is that they will help to contain unexpected spills in an emergency, being conveniently placed around the warehouse allowing the users to respond quickly.
+Their purpose is to help contain unexpected spills in an emergency, conveniently placed around the warehouse allowing the users to respond quickly.
 Think of spill kits like fire extinguishers, ready for if and when you need them.

-The spill kits consist of a bag, plastic drum or wheelie bin filled with a variety of absorbent products, such as absorbent pads and socks, which will absorb the spilt fluids quickly.
+The spill kits consist of a bag, plastic drum or wheelie bin filled with various absorbent products, such as absorbent pads and socks, which will absorb the spilt fluids quickly.
 The containers themselves are yellow in colour to make them highly visible, and each spill kit features a label showing which fluids they can be used for.

-Within our range are various sizes which are all based on the volume of fluid that can be absorbed.
-These range from the shoulder bags that can absorb 50 litres of liquid, up to 240 litres in wheelie bins.
-We also stock pads and socks individually for minor spillages, please see our absorbent pads and socks range for these products.
+Within our range are various sizes, which are all based on the volume of fluid that can be absorbed.
+These range from shoulder bags that can absorb 50 litres of liquid to 240 litres in wheelie bins.
+We also stock pads and socks individually for minor spillages; please see our absorbent pads and socks range for these products.

-We recommend that you should have provisions to be able to contain at least 25% of the volume of liquid stored, so multiple kits can be used together for larger volumes.
+We recommend that you have provisions to contain at least 25% of the volume of liquid stored, so multiple kits can be used together for larger volumes.

 With so many spill kits to choose from, how do you know which one you need?
 Fortunately, this process is more simple than you may think.
 There are generally three types of Spill Kit available;

-Oil Spill Kits - Containing white coloured absorbents, these spill kits are designed exclusively for Oils, Fuels and other Hydrocarbons.
-Their clever design means that they will only absorb oils, whilst water is repelled and flows off the surface.
+Oil Spill Kits - Typically containing white-coloured absorbents, these spill kits are designed exclusively for Oils, Fuels and other Hydrocarbons.
+Their clever design means that they will only absorb oils whilst water is repelled and flows off the surface.
 This is especially useful if the oil spill occurs outdoors, or has contaminated water, as these spill kits can remove the oil without becoming saturated with water.

-Universal Spill Kits - Containing grey coloured absorbents, these spill kits can work with a much wider range of fluids.
-They are made from 85% recycled cotton fibres which makes them incredibly effective as an absorbent material.
-They are excellent at soaking up oil, and will also absorb water, solvents and just about any other non-hazardous fluid.
-British made, these spill kits are one of the most environmentally friendly versions of this product available.
+Universal Spill Kits - Containing grey-coloured absorbents, these spill kits can work with a much wider range of fluids.
+They are made from 85% recycled cotton fibres, making them incredibly effective as an absorbent material.
+They are excellent at soaking up oil and will also absorb water, solvents and just about any other non-hazardous fluid.
+British-made EVO spill kits are one of the most environmentally friendly versions of this product available.

-As a tip, we would recommend that spill kits are tagged and sealed when new.
-This way, you will be able to easily see if a kit has been opened and used during inspections rather than waiting until a spill occurs before finding out.
+As a tip, we recommend that spill kits be tagged and sealed when new.
+This way, you can easily see if a kit has been opened and used during inspections rather than waiting until a spill occurs before finding out.

-Spill control is, or should be, a key focus of any industrial site’s health and safety and environmental policies.
-Whether you’re new to the world of spill control, or you simply need updating on current best practices and available products, we’ve written this guide to provide you with everything you need to know.
+Spill control is, or should be, a strong focus of any industrial site’s health, safety, and environmental policies.
+Whether you’re new to the world of spill control or need updating on current best practices and available products, we’ve written this guide to provide you with everything you need to know.
 Index What is spill control?
 What Spill control regulations are in place?
 Spill prevention How to conduct a spill management risk assessment Drip trays: how and where should you use them?
-Spill pallets: what are they and when should you use one?
-Cleaning oil spills What to...
+Spill pallets: what are they, and when should you use one?
+Cleaning oil spills What to do if you spill...